-Step 4: Prior to the first use, plug the charger cable into a 110V outlet or extension cord and charge the batteries fully as indicated by the green light at the top of the charger.
+Step 6: Prior to the first use, plug the charger cable into a 110V outlet and charge the batteries fully as indicated by the green light at the top of the charger.
 The orange light indicates batteries are charging.
 Keep the battery charger plugged in between use.
 See the battery charger manual for more information.